The “New” Six Flags Inherits a Combined 27 Amusement Parks… Which Will They Keep, Sell, or Close?

 Michigan’s Adventure.
 Image: Six Flags

 • MICHIGAN’S ADVENTURE (Muskegon, Michigan) – Michigan’s Adventure was certainly the “red-headed stepchild” of the Cedar Fair chain, and now finds itself toward the low end of Six Flags’ even bigger portfolio.
-Really putting the “local” in “local’s park,” Michigan’s Adventure isn’t fed by the 630,000 population of Detroit, but by the 35,000 person town of Muskegon.
+Really putting the “local” in “local’s park,” Michigan’s Adventure isn’t even fed by the respectable 630,000 population of Detroit, but by the 35,000 person town of Muskegon.
 Like many of the smaller, local parks in this tier, it’s really the attached waterpark that drives season pass sales and entices locals out throughout the summer season.

 The Great Escape.
 Image: Six Flags

-• SIX FLAGS GREAT ESCAPE (Queensbury, New York) – Located in upstate New York, Great Escape has long held an unusual relationship with Six Flags.
-Opened as a “storybook forest” style park in 1954 (before Disneyland!), the park was one of many bought by Premier Parks in the ’90s – just before Premier itself bought Six Flags and retroactively added the Six Flags name to all of its parks… well, except Great Escape.
 Probably sensing that this small, woodsy, family park in remote forested New York was something different, the park was uniquely branded as “The Great Escape: A Six Flags Park” and largely left alone.
 In 2023, the park was officially redubbed “Six Flags Great Escape,” but even that left the “Six Flags” as a tiny modifier in the logo.
 More of a beloved family treasure than a thrill park, the Great Escape welcomed its sixth coaster in 2024: Bobcat.
 It’s a sweet enough park, but one that – like Michigan’s Adventure – Six Flags could easily sweep off of its plate by selling it to a family or municipality.

 California’s Great America.
 Image: Six Flags

 • CALIFORNIA’S GREAT AMERICA (San Jose, California) – If the image above looks familiar, it’s because the entrance to this park looks a whole lot like another – just with fountains and palm trees.
-Yep, the “other” Great America was split off from its Chicago sister in the ’80s, sending it on a very different trajectory.
-The result is that it features the same entry, park icon, and general layout as the Six Flags-branded park, but spent forty years as a sister to Kings Island, Kings Dominion, Carowinds, and Canada’s Wonderland instead – including more than a decade as Paramount’s Great America.
-Located in Silicon Valley – one of the most expensive real estate markets on Earth – the park’s future has long been in flux as it shares a parking lot with the San Francisco Giants stadium (and thus, is closed on home game days) and even though Cedar Fair owned the park, they didn’t own the land.
+Yep, California’s Great America was split off from its Chicago sister in the ’80s, sending it on a very different trajectory.
+The result is that this Bay Area park features the same entry, park icon, and general layout as the Six Flags-branded park, but spent forty years as a sister to Kings Island, Kings Dominion, Carowinds, and Canada’s Wonderland instead – including more than a decade as Paramount’s Great America.

 Gold Striker at California’s Great America.
 Image: Six Flags